humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 8th June 2020. ["A Novel Bat Coronavirus Closely Related to SARS-CoV-2 Contains Natural Insertions at the S1/S2 Cleavage Site of the Spike Protein"](https://www.sciencedirect.com/science/article/pii/S096098222030662X) paper by Zhou et al. The authors "report a novel bat-derived coronavirus, denoted RmYN02, identified from a metagenomic analysis of samples from 227 bats collected from Yunnan Province in China between May and October 2019." and propose this provides "strong evidence that such insertion events can occur naturally in animal betacoronaviruses".

+13th July 2020.
+[The Evidence which Suggests that This Is No Naturally Evolved Virus A Reconstructed Historical Aetiology of the SARS-CoV-2 Spike](https://www.minervanett.no/files/2020/07/13/TheEvidenceNoNaturalEvol.pdf) by Sørensen et al. (Immunor and St Georges, University of London).
+The authors undertake a detailed study of the structure of the SARS-CoV-2 spike and identify multiple characteristics that strongly suggest that SARS-CoV-2 was purposefully synthetically manipulated in a laboratory.
+“Five salient features that strengthen the case for purposeful(sic) manipulation in the laboratory” are: 1) A major part of the spike protein has human-like domains with matured transmission adaption; 2) The Spike displays new amino acid inserts with condensed cumulative charge, all of which are surface exposed; 3) The concentration of positive charge is on the receptor binding domain near the receptor binding motif at the top of the Spike protein; 4) The Spike is so configured that it can bind to cell tissue without use of the ACE2 receptor; 5) Anomalous CLEC4M attachment receptor.

 31st July 2020. ["A palindromic RNA sequence as a common breakpoint contributor to copy-choice recombination in SARS-COV-2"](https://link.springer.com/article/10.1007/s00705-020-04750-z) by Gallaher W. proposes a natural origin for evolution of SARS-CoV-2 from RaTG13.

 31st July 2020.
 [Reply](https://www.sciencemag.org/sites/default/files/Shi%20Zhengli%20Q&A.pdf) to Science Magazine questions by Dr Shi Zhengli